jtrv/grug/README.md

-  -C, --context <CONTEXT_LINES>    Include CONTEXT_LINES above and below each line from stdin in the hunk -e, --expand                     Expand the lines from stdin into hunks -h, --help                       Print help information -p, --preview                    Preview diffs from the hunks passed to stdin -w, --write                      Replace lines in files based on input from stdin
+  -C, --context <CONTEXT_LINES>    Include CONTEXT_LINES above and below each line from stdin in the hunk -e, --expand                     Expand the lines from stdin into hunks -h, --help                       Print help information -w, --write                      Replace lines in files based on input from stdin
 ```